Why EHR data interoperability is such a mess in 3 charts

 It’s not just the reality that implementing, running and maintaining all the different products have created something of mess, either.
 Healthcare as an industry needs interoperability to be able move forward now that the system is digital.

-“This is the reason ONC shifted meaningful use to promoting interoperability,” Icenhower said.
+“This is the reason CMS shifted meaningful use to promoting interoperability,” Icenhower said.
 “This is the environment health systems work in today — this is the challenge they have, so many data sources, trying to provide a total view of the patient.”

 “There were three steps originally.
 Get as many hospitals and medical groups to purchase a viable EHR, then to meaningfully use that EHR, and the direction for the third step was to focus on qualitative value and quality measures,” Icenhower added.
 “Now they’re saying instead of that, ‘we skipped the step where the patient is the center of the universe and their data is spread across different systems,’ so ONC shifted to focusing on the patient.”